joeblankenship1/random_requests/team_programming/team_programming_101.md

 ![images](img/devops.svg)

-If you are co-located with the people that you are developing software, you can try approaches such as peer programming or mob programming where one person codes while others sit beside them assisting with the program design, allowing all to use their strengths for the benefit of the group.
+If you are co-located with your software development team, you can try approaches such as peer programming or mob programming where one person codes while others sit beside them assisting with the program design, allowing all to use their strengths for the benefit of the group.
 In a remote setting, there are ways to overcome this such as live video chat sessions and use of linked editors such as Atom Teletype.

 However, this is often not feasible for open-source projects.
-Aside from occasional code sprints and hackathons, open-source projects are generally coordinated through the version control system (VCS)(e.g., Git) and/or project management software (e.g., JIRA, Confluence, Trello, GitHub Project Boards, Slack).
+Aside from occasional code sprints and hackathons, open-source projects are generally coordinated through a version control system (VCS)(e.g., Git) and/or project management software (e.g., JIRA, Confluence, Trello, GitHub Project Boards, Slack).
 These tools allow people and teams to efficiently coordinate their work on a project anywhere, anytime.

 The team programming method I am proposing here will use a mix of the aforementioned methods and tools to accomplish a collaborative software development task.
 The flow of iterative cycles are as follows.